xdp-project/bpf-examples/pping/README.md

 This issue could be avoided entirely by requiring that new-id > old-id instead of simply checking that new-id != old-id, as TCP timestamps should monotonically increase.
-That may however not be a suitable solution if/when we add support for other types of identifiers.
+That may however not be a suitable solution for other types of identifiers.

 #### Rate-limiting new timestamps
 In the tc/egress program packets to timestamp are sampled by using a per-flow